-The following article appeared in the North London Weekly Post.
+The following article by Russell Vaughn appeared in the North London Weekly Post.
 It is really self explanatory and gives a condensed view of David Farrant’s involvement in the early 1970’s with the so called Highgate Vampire . . .

 He was the vampire hunter turned hunted.
 His dabblings in the occult got him locked up and branded ‘evil’.
 Time may have healed a few wounds but he is still the target of a relentless hate campaign.
 Now David Farrant wants to “set the record straight” and has released a candid new book: The Return Of The Vampire Hunter.
 The Weekly Post’s Russell Vaughn went to meet him to see if he could rattle a few skeletons.